-Removal Alternative A:
+Removal Alternative A (Action Alternative):

-The bronze elements of the Memorial would be removed.
-The removal process would include preparing the site and documenting the Memorial; disassembling the Memorial; and packaging the pieces of the Memorial into crates.
-The action alternative would include the following characteristics:
+The bronze elements of the Memorial will be removed.
+The removal process will include preparing the site and documenting the Memorial; disassembling the Memorial; and packaging the pieces of the Memorial into crates.
+This action alternative includes the following characteristics:

-A contractor specializing in monument removal and relocation would be used.

-- All projects contracted by ANC must conform with the "Programmatic Agreement Among Arlington National Cemetery, the Virginia State Historic Preservation Officer, and the Advisory Council on Historic Preservation for the Operation, Maintenance, and Repair Activities at - Arlington National Cemetery," which requires the provisions of Stipulation VII be included in all ANC operations and contracts involving ground disturbance (see Appendix B).
-Stipulation VII provides standard procedures for post review discovery of cultural resources or unanticipated effects, as well as unidentified human remains dating prior to the establishment of Arlington National Cemetery. - The proposed undertaking limits and includes protections for ground disturbance.
-All disassembly work occurs on the top of the existing granite base; the surrounding landscape, graves, and headstones will be protected.
+- A contractor specializing in monument removal and relocation will be used. - All projects contracted by ANC must conform with the "Programmatic Agreement Among Arlington National Cemetery, the Virginia State Historic Preservation Officer, and the Advisory Council on Historic Preservation for the Operation, Maintenance, and Repair Activities at Arlington National Cemetery," which requires that the provisions of Stipulation VII be included in all ANC operations and contracts involving ground disturbance (see Appendix B).
+Stipulation VII provides standard procedures for post-review discovery of cultural resources or unanticipated effects, as well as discovery of unidentified human remains dating prior to the establishment of Arlington National Cemetery. - The proposed undertaking limits and includes protections for ground disturbance.
+All disassembly work will occur on the top of the existing granite base; the surrounding landscape, graves, and headstones will be protected.
 Staging will occur on the circular drive that surrounds the Memorial.
-It is not expected that undiscovered cultural resources would be found during implementation of the undertaking because there is so much information available about the location chosen for the Memorial, its erection, and dedication and because ground disturbance will be minimal.
-In the event of an unanticipated discovery during ground-disturbing activities, however, all work would cease, and the ANC - Cultural Resources Manager (CRM) would be contacted.
-The CRM would immediately notify the DHR and other appropriate agencies, and standard procedures outlined in ANC's Programmatic Agreement would be followed to protect the artifacts and determine their significance (see Appendix B). - The proposed undertaking occurs in areas disturbed through prior development of the cemetery or adjacent infrastructure (reference "Archaeological Potential & Past Ground Disturbance Map from Attachment D, Application of National Register of Historic Places Criteria").
+It is not expected that undiscovered cultural resources will be found during implementation of the undertaking due to two factors: there is so much information available about the location chosen for the Memorial, its erection, and dedication; and ground disturbance will be minimal.
+In the event of an unanticipated discovery during ground-disturbing activities, all work would cease, and the ANC Cultural Resources Manager (CRM) would be contacted.
+The CRM would immediately notify the DHR and other appropriate agencies, and standard procedures outlined in ANC's Programmatic Agreement would be followed to protect the artifacts and determine their significance (see Appendix B). - The proposed undertaking will occur in areas disturbed through prior development of the cemetery or adjacent infrastructure.
 All work is in an existing burial section with moderate prior disturbance.